 Increased buying power, rapid urbanisation and improved connectivity have opened up countless business opportunities for international companies.
 The country’s efforts to address environmental issues and transition to a more circular economy will also present numerous possibilities, for example in the energy and clean tech sectors.
-In addition, there is a certain emphasis on many other areas where Sweden is at the forefront, including health care and life science, automotive and transportation, and industrial equipment.
+In addition, there is an emphasis on many other areas where Sweden is at the forefront, including health care and life science, automotive and transportation, and industrial equipment.

 How we can help

-To help Swedish businesses in China, Business Sweden has had a presence here since 1994.
+To help Swedish businesses in mainland China, Business Sweden has had a presence here since 1994.
 One office is located in the capital of Beijing and another in Shanghai, which also serves as our second headquarters.
 Some of our key services include creating tailor-made market analyses, giving strategic advice, and finding suitable business partners.
 Our extensive contact network is also a strong asset for many companies.